-In 2011, the Province of Salzburg restituted the painting Litzlberg am Attersee (1915) by Gustav Klimt to Georg Jorisch, the grandson of Amalie Redlich and heir to this valuable work of art.
-Amalie Redlich acquired the painting from the estate of her brother Victor and her sister-in-law Paula Zuckerkandl before 1938.
-In 1941, Amalie Redlich and her daughter Mathilde were deported to Poland and murdered.
-The Gestapo confiscated the painting and other art objects.
-It passed through the hands of the Salzburg art dealer and collector Friedrich Welz and into the collections of the Salzburger Landesgalerie in 1944 and the Salzburger Residenzgalerie in 1952.
-In 1982, Litzlberg am Attersee became part of the holdings of the Moderne Galerie and Graphische Sammlung Rupertinum (now known as the Museum der Moderne Salzburg), where the painting was a centerpiece of the museum’s collection.
-In 2011, provenance research established without doubt that Georg Jorisch, Amalie Redlich’s grandson and sole heir, was the rightful owner of this work.
+Amalie Redlich, née Zuckerkandl, had acquired Gustav Klimt’s painting Litzlberg on the Attersee (1915) from the estate of her brother Victor and his wife Paula Zuckerkandl before 1938.
+In 1941, Redlich and her daughter Mathilde were deported to Łódź and then murdered by the National Socialists.
+The painting and other artifacts were confiscated by the Gestapo.
+It passed to the Salzburg-based art dealer and collector Friedrich Welz; then, in 1944, to the Salzburger Landesgalerie; to the Salzburger Residenzgalerie in 1952; and finally, in 1982, into the holdings of the Moderne Galerie und Graphische Sammlung Rupertinum, the predecessor institution to today’s Museum der Moderne Salzburg.
+For many years, the painting Litzlberg on the Attersee occupied a prominent position in the museum’s collection.
+In 2011, provenance research ascertained beyond doubt that Georges Jorisch, Amalie Redlich’s grandson and sole heir, was the work’s rightful owner.